d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 ## The Probabilistic Model for Classification

+In a classification task, we map an example into a category.
+Here an example is a grayscale $28\times 28$ image, and a category is a digit.
+(Refer to :numref:`chapter_softmax` for a more detailed explanation.)
 One natural way to express the classification task is via the probabilistic question: what is the most likely label given the features (i.e. image pixels)?
 Denote by $\mathbf x\in\mathbb R^d$ the features of the example and $y\in\mathbb R$ the label.
 Here features are image pixels, where we can reshape a 2-dimensional image to a vector so that $d=28^2=784$, and labels are digits.
 We will formally define general features and labels in :numref:`chapter_linear_regression`.
 The $p(y | \mathbf{x})$ is the probability of the label given the features.
 If we are able to compute these probabilities, which are $p(y | \mathbf{x})$ for $y=0,\ldots,9$ in our example, then the classifier will output the prediction  $\hat{y}$ given by the expression:

 $$\hat{y} = \operatorname*{argmax} \> p(y | \mathbf{x}).$$